-- 1.21 To support these recommendations, approval is sought for additional expenditure of up to £296,300 in 2023.
-This will enable Notting Hill Carnival Ltd to implement a stewarding plan that builds on the number of stewards from 2022 and provides additional provision.
-It will also facilitate crowd-management support in the planning and delivery of this year's event. - 1.22 This funding to support the stewarding provision also supports the MPS in ensuring the policing operation is focused on public safety, in the context of the threat level, and on the prevention of crime and disorder. - 1.23 For 2023, in light of inflation and increased costs across the events industry, the GLA had indicated to Notting Hill Carnival Ltd that the funding provided would increase from £650,000 to £780,000 (providing additional funding of £130,000). - 1.24 On top of this requested additional funding, Notting Hill Carnival Ltd has identified that further additional budget is required to provide enhanced stewarding, at a cost of £456,300.
-As key partners, the GLA, RBKC and WCC have agreed to match fund this additional requirement for 2023.
-The GLA will contribute £156,300 which represents a third of this additional funding.
+- 1.17 Approval is sought for additional expenditure of up to £296,300 in 2024.
+This will enable Notting Hill Carnival Ltd to implement a stewarding plan that at least replicates the number of stewards from 2023, when this level of additional funding was also provided.
+It will also facilitate crowd-management support in the planning and delivery of the event. - 1.18 This funding, to support the stewarding provision at Carnival, also supports the MPS, who provide significant resource, in ensuring the policing operation is focused on public safety, in the context of the threat level, and on the prevention of crime and disorder, rather than being drawn in to support crowd management.

-2 Objectives and expected outcomes
+2. Objectives and expected outcomes

-- 2.1 Providing funding to support the meeting of stewarding-provision costs at the event will help Notting Hill Carnival Ltd, deliver the crowd-management plans produced to ensure a safer event and minimise the impact on agency services.
-The GLA, through the Operational Planning Safety Group, will monitor the outcomes against the stewarding plan and an agreed set of deliverables. - 2.2 The wider benefits of the event, whilst difficult to measure, are: - an enhanced positive profile for London, encouraging economic investment and tourism - education and increased awareness of other communities in London, encouraging social integration and cohesion - increased skills through training, volunteering and employment opportunities - increased sense of community through volunteering opportunities and social interaction at the event - encouraging Londoners' sense of pride in their city - enjoyment and satisfaction to support the wellbeing of Londoners and improving their health and quality of life: this is particularly applicable to Londoners with limited disposable income, as free events offer access to the arts and entertainment, which they may otherwise not be able to experience. - 2.3 This activity and the impact of the GLA funding proposed will be measured through feedback from the multi-agency LOSPG and strategic partners throughout the planning process for Carnival.
+2.1 Providing funding to support the stewarding-provision costs at the event will help Notting Hill Carnival Ltd deliver the crowd-management plans produced to ensure a safer event and minimise the impact on agency services.
+The GLA, through its membership of the Operational Planning Safety Group, will monitor the outcomes against the stewarding plan and an agreed set of deliverables.

+- 2.2 Without adequate stewarding provision at Notting Hill Carnival, the ability to realise the wider benefits of the event will be impacted.
+These benefits, whilst difficult to measure, are: - an enhanced positive profile for London, encouraging economic investment and tourism - education and increased awareness of other communities in London, encouraging social integration and cohesion - increased skills through training, volunteering and employment opportunities - increased sense of community through volunteering opportunities and social interaction at the event - encouraging Londoners' sense of pride in their city - enjoyment and satisfaction to support the wellbeing of Londoners and improving their health and quality of life: this is particularly applicable to Londoners with limited disposable income, as free events offer access to the arts and entertainment, which they may otherwise not be able to experience. - 2.3 This activity, and the impact of the GLA funding proposed, will be measured through feedback from the multi-agency LOSPG and strategic partners throughout the planning process for Carnival.
 In addition, market research carried out by the organiser will identify the profile of event attendees; audience engagement; awareness and sentiment; and digital traffic and click-through rates on the official website.

-3 Equality comments
+3. Equality comments